devanshuDesai/Triton-Tinder-Bot/README.md

 * You will need to create a real/fake Tinder account with a Facebook **email address** and **password**.
 Here's a website that provides temporary:
   [Guerrila Mail](https://www.guerrillamail.com/) - Temporary Email Address Generator

+  #### Note:
+    Tinder is known to block new accounts from exotic email addresses like those issued by the above service.
+If you experience a **Request Error 403**, try using a **Gmail email address** to create your account.

 * You will also need to find the Facebook ID for your account.
 This is a very easy and can be done by copy-pasting your profile URL at the following link: